Iran is situated on a high-altitude plateau surrounded by connected ranges of mountains. The well-known deserts of Iran

 People are usually dressed in bright colors and clothing is mostly made of cotton.
 They are loose and long unless people are influenced by the city dwellers’ culture.

 Although the Iranian plateau forces its compelling situations, its inhabitants struggle for preserving living conditions.
-These hard-working people, who have been struggling for thousands of years in the desert, will not give up so easily.
+These hard-working people, who have been struggling for thousands of years in the deserts of Iran, will not give up so easily.